 Why is heart disease a woman's issue?

-The American Heart Association recently released a statement confirming three main reasons why women outnumber men in death from heart attack:
+The American Heart Association names three main reasons why women outnumber men in death from heart attack:

 - The symptoms women present are different than men.